lessons from thomas jefferson’s vegetable garden, with peggy cornett

 That conversation prompted me to reach out to Peggy Cornett, who in fall 2016 received a prestigious commendation for her contributions to horticulture from The Garden Club of America.
 Peggy joined the Thomas Jefferson Foundation at Monticello in 1983 as an Associate Director of Gardens and Grounds.
 From 1992 to 2009, she served as the director of the Thomas Jefferson Center for Historic Plants before assuming her current role.

-Read along as you listen in to the Jan.
-23, 2017 edition of my public-radio show and podcast, using the player below or at this link.
+Read along as you listen to the Jan.
+23, 2107 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 q&a: jefferson’s vegetable gardens, with peggy cornett